biolink/biolinkml/tests/test_scripts/output/genmarkdown/meta/index.md

  * [default_range](default_range.md) - default slot range to be used if range element is omitted from a slot definition
  * [defining_slots](defining_slots.md) - The combination of is a plus defining slots form a genus-differentia definition, or the set of necessary and sufficient conditions that can be transformed into an OWL equivalence axiom
  * [deprecated](deprecated.md) - Description of why and when this element will no longer be used
+ * [deprecated element has exact replacement](deprecated_element_has_exact_replacement.md) - When an element is deprecated, it can be automatically replaced by this uri or curie
+ * [deprecated element has possible replacement](deprecated_element_has_possible_replacement.md) - When an element is deprecated, it can be potentially replaced by this uri or curie
  * [description](description.md) - a description of the element's purpose and use
  * [domain](domain.md) - defines the type of the subject of the slot.
 Given the following slot definition
  * [emit_prefixes](emit_prefixes.md) - a list of Curie prefixes that are used in the representation of instances of the model.
 All prefixes in this list are added to the prefix sections of the target models.